An Important Elements of Design – LINE

 Straight lines are more orderly and clean with a clear direction and apparent path it takes.
 They can be horizontal or vertical or diagonal or can be a combination of them.

-The visually sturdy horizontal and vertical lines form a rectangular shape, the tall windows create a sense of stability and framework, feeling more rigid and secure.
+The visually sturdy horizontal and vertical lines form a rectangular shape, and the tall windows create a sense of stability and framework, feeling more rigid and secure.

-The horizontal and vertical lines on the frame of opening widen up the space and the horizontal line below the tv unit extends the space than actually it is.
+The horizontal and vertical lines on the frame of the opening widen up the space and the horizontal line below the tv unit extends the space more than actually it is.
 The large openings create a visual sense of connectivity to the outdoors and the space between furniture creates a sense of movement.

 Movement, direction, freedom, interest, angular stability

-Curved lines as elements of design
+Curved lines as Elements of Design

 gentle movement, interest, softness, rhythm